Jean-Baptiste Biot: Polarized light

 In 1812, Biot turned his attention to the study of optics, particularly the polarization of light.
 Prior to the 19th century, light was believed to consist of discrete packets called corpuscles.
 During the early 19th century, many scientists began to disregard the corpuscular theory in favor of the wave theory of light.
 Biot began his work on polarization to show that the results he was obtaining could appear only if light were made of corpuscles.

 In 1815 he demonstrated that "polarized light, when passing through an organic substance, could be rotated clockwise or counterclockwise, dependent upon the optical axis of the material."
 His work in chromatic polarization and rotary polarization greatly advanced the field of optics, although it was later shown that his findings could also be obtained using the wave theory of light.
+The transverse-wave explanation by Augustin-Jean Fresnel is much simpler and is consistent with the equations of James Clerk Maxwell.

 Biot's work on the polarization of light has led to many breakthroughs in the field of optics.
 Liquid crystal displays (LCDs), such as television and computer screens, use light that is polarized by a filter as it enters the liquid crystal, to allow the liquid crystal to modulate the intensity of the transmitted light.
 This happens as the liquid crystal's polarisation varies in response to an electric control signal applied across it.
 Polarizing filters are used extensively in photography to cut out unwanted reflections or to enhance reflection.